 Disraeli is the only British P.M. to be a novelist, with the exception of Churchill who wrote just one novel; the only to have begun life Jewish, although he converted to Protestantism (Anglican/Episcopalian).
 And he had a sartorial style unrivalled by any other.
 He is remembered too for his masterly speech making, and pithy one-liners.
-His nickname for his Colonial Secretary (Minister for the Colonies) was "Twitters," an early recorded instance of that word.(2)
+His nickname for his Colonial Secretary (Minister for the Colonies) was "Twitters."
+He may have thought of it first.(2)

 But like Franklin, he seems to have been pretty hopeless at dealing with his gout.